CloudCheckr/Developer-Community/Cost/QuickBooksInvoices/README.md

 1. The CloudCheckr environment is set at https://api.cloudcheckr.com.
 It can be adjusted on line 249 if required.
 2. The QuickBooks environment is set at https://sandbox-quickbooks.api.intuit.com.
 It can be adjusted on line 252 if required.
 3. The QuickBooks Account ID needs to be set.
 It can be adjusted on line 262.
-4. The QuickBooks "DisplayName" and CloudCheckr "Saved Filter" name must match in order to successfully generate an invoice.
+4. The QuickBooks customer "DisplayName" and CloudCheckr "Saved Filter" name must match in order to successfully generate an invoice.
 5. Saved Filter used must contain at least two group-by levels.
 The first group-by level will map to the "Service" attribute and the second group-by level will map to the "Activity" attribute.
 The "Service" and "Activity" attributes will be included as part of the QuickBooks invoice.